nliaquin/linux-guides/compression.md

 -f specifies that we are working with a file archive
 ```

+Now if you don't know what is inside of a tar.gz, you can preview the contents with the following:
+> tar -tvf myzip.tar.gz

 Okay, now let's untar and gunzip myzip.tar.gz:
 > tar -zxvf myzip.tar.gz